The Minnesota State Fair announced June 19th that 27 new foods will make an appearance at the Great Minnesota Get Together in 2018.

 Now, an expert Fairgoer will know that more than 27 new foods will be available.
 Typically, variations of existing foods and foods deemed “less buzzworthy” don’t make this list.

-So, as a public service, keep checking back here for ALL the new foods you’ll be able to enjoy during the 2018 Minnesota State Fair, along with my takes.
+So, as a public service, here are ALL the new foods you’ll be able to enjoy during the 2018 Minnesota State Fair, along with my takes.
 I’m trying foods as I get my paws on them.
 If there’s a photo, that means I have tasted it!

 What I’m most excited about: GOOD COFFEE!